unbit/spockfs/README.md

 Specs 0.1
 =========

+Note: we use the term "object" for identifying filesystem items.
+They can be directories, files, symlinks or whatever supported by the specs.
+When the term "object" is used it means the method can be applied to any kind of resource.

 To avoid "collisions" with WebDAV services, new methods have been added, while the "classic" ones are used where possible.

 The following methods have been added: